Care

 • When bone is no longer inside an organism, it becomes brittle.
 Avoid rough handling or impacts to prolong the life of your adornments.

-If you would like a professional cleaning, I offer the service at an additional cost (please use contact form on CONTACT page.
+If you would like a professional cleaning, the service is available at an additional cost (please use contact form on CONTACT page.)

 Metal: